 - A passenger terminal building consisting in five modules: a three-storey main module called the Passenger Terminal, connecting with four boarding Modules (A, B, C, D) and their relevant services.
 Module A, Module B and Module C having two levels each one, and Module C with only one level.

 - Three separate charging terminals: EAT charging terminal, Acciona and Ibertrans charging terminal, and Aena charging terminal.

 - A General Aviation Terminal for companies, passengers of private flights and aerotaxis.

 Who we are

-Aeropuerto-palmademallorca.com offers information to the visitors, related to the Palma de Mallorca airport, but has no direct or indirect connection with AENA, the administrator of the biggest part of the Spanish airport network.
-For further explanations about flight schedules, connections, Immigration services, airlines and/or luggage, please send an e-mail to the following address email@example.com.
+Aeropuerto-palmademallorca.com offers information to the visitors, related to the Palma de Mallorca airport, but has no direct or indirect relationship with AENA and is not the airport official website.

 If you wish to contact Aeropuerto-palmademallorca.com, please send your message to firstname.lastname@example.org.